-10.8.3.3 Volume 2, Chapter 2: Marine and Coastal Processes notes that any changes in sediment patterns from scour around installed seabed infrastructure would be on a local scale of up to 1km and would be minimal due to the presence of scour protection around foundations, anchor points and cables/cable
+10.8.3.3 Volume 4, Chapter 2: Marine and Coastal Processes notes that any changes in sediment patterns from scour around installed seabed infrastructure would be on a local scale of up to 1km and would be minimal due to the presence of scour protection around foundations, anchor points and cables/cable protection.
+There is therefore minimal potential for increased burial or exposure of marine archaeology and cultural heritage.
+The overall magnitude of this impact has been assessed as negligible on the marine archaeology and cultural heritage receptors.

-- 10.8.3.4 Based on the available assessed datasets, no features of palaeogeographic interest were identified (see Section 10.4) within the study area.
-As highlighted in Table 10-10 the potential for seabed prehistory assets and their respective value varies from high to very low, depending on the asset type. - 10.8.3.5 All A1 and A3 receptors and currently unknown archaeological sites are considered as high sensitivity receptors. - 10.8.3.6 For all A2 anomalies, there is insufficient data to assess the value of each individual anomaly at this point.
+- 10.8.3.4 Based on the available assessed datasets, no features of palaeogeographic interest were identified (see Section 10.4) within the MSA.
+As highlighted in Table 10-17 the potential for seabed prehistory assets and their respective value varies from high to very low, depending on the asset type. - 10.8.3.5 All A1 and A3 receptors and currently unknown archaeological sites are considered as high sensitivity receptors. - 10.8.3.6 For all A2 anomalies, there is insufficient data to assess the value of each individual anomaly at this point.
 As such, all A2 anomalies must be considered to potentially have archaeological value, to a greater or lesser degree and, in accordance with the precautionary principle are considered as high value assets.